theonly1me/eslint-prettier-config/README.md

 # eslint-prettier-config

-ESLint config so it can be used along with Prettier
+A simple ESLint config file so it can be used along with Prettier :)